North Carolina State University: History

 In 1962, State College officials desired to change the institution's name to North Carolina State University.
 Consolidated university administrators approved a change to the University of North Carolina at Raleigh, frustrating many students and alumni who protested the change with letter writing campaigns.
 In 1963, State College officially became North Carolina State of the University of North Carolina.
 Students, faculty, and alumni continued to express dissatisfaction with this name; however, after two additional years of protest, the name was changed to the current official name, North Carolina State University at Raleigh.
 However, by longstanding convention, the "at Raleigh" portion is omitted even in official documents such as diplomas, and in practice the institution's name is simply "North Carolina State University"; "NC State University" is also accepted on first reference in news stories.
 Indeed, school officials have long discouraged using "at Raleigh" except when absolutely necessary, as the full name implies that there is another branch of the university elsewhere in the state.

 In 1966, single-year enrollment reached 10,000.
-In the 1970s enrollment surpassed 19,000 and the School of Humanities and Social Sciences was added.
+In the 1970s, enrollment surpassed 19,000 and the School of Humanities and Social Sciences was added.

 Celebrating its centennial in 1987, NC State reorganized its internal structure, renaming all its schools to colleges (e.g. School of Engineering to the College of Engineering).
 Also in this year, it gained 700 acre of land that was developed as Centennial Campus.
 Since then, NC State has focused on developing its new Centennial Campus.
 It has invested more than $620 million in facilities and infrastructure at the new campus, with 62 acre of space being constructed.
 Sixty-one private and government agency partners are on Centennial Campus.

 NC State has almost 8,000 employees, nearly 38,000 students, a $1.495 billion annual budget, and a $2.2 billion endowment.
 It is the largest university in the state and one of the anchors of North Carolina's Research Triangle, together with Duke University and the University of North Carolina at Chapel Hill.

 In 2009, NCSU canceled a planned appearance by the Dalai Lama to speak on its Raleigh campus, citing concerns about a Chinese backlash and a shortage of time and resources.

 NCSU Libraries Special Collections Research Center, in D.H.
 Hill Library, maintains a website devoted to NC State history entitled Historical State.

-In October 2023, Polychlorinated biphenyl was detected in Poe Hall.
-NCSU closed Poe Hall the next month.
+In October 2023, polychlorinated biphenyl was detected in Poe Hall.
+NCSU closed the hall the next month.
 The Campus Community Alliance for Environmental Justice, a student-led coalition, was formed to petition the college to test for environmental contaminants in all campus buildings and increase transparency surrounding Poe Hall.